ryaugusta/ryaugusta/README.md

 You can primarily find me:
   - 💫 Enhancing the developer experience
   - 🤖 Creating cool & innovative `DevOps` solutions
-  - 🌱 Expanding my knowledge in languages like JavaScript & Go
+  - 💪 Expanding my knowledge in languages like JavaScript & Go
-  - 👶 Svelte & React
+  - 🌱 Messin' around with Svelte

 #### @ryaugusta
 <!--